 Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna and Yobe states: We strongly advise you not to travel to the states of Bauchi, Borno, Gombe, Kano, Kaduna, Yobe and Adamawa where Boko Haram is most active.
 Attacks by Boko Haram aimed at taking territorial control of large parts of north eastern Nigeria have resulted in tens of thousands of deaths, over a thousand kidnappings and the displacement of over two million people in recent years.
+Affected areas have been pillaged, buildings burnt and crops destroyed.
 Military operations continue in parts of Adamawa, Borno and Yobe, where areas remain under Boko Haram control.

-Recent attacks on public areas including internally displaced persons’ camps, markets, schools, colleges, universities and places of worship have largely been in retaliation to military advances.
+Recent attacks on public areas have largely been in retaliation to military advances.

 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin.

 Australians in Nigeria should be aware that there is a high threat of kidnapping across the country.
 While kidnappings largely target local people, a number of kidnappings involving Westerners have occurred across Nigeria, especially in those areas where we advise Australians not to travel.
 Westerners have also been kidnapped in other parts of Nigeria, including Abuja and Lagos.